Protecting a Non-material Asset: Your Reputation

-Expanded defense coverage can be another useful addition for those with high net worth.
-Kelly Klee recommends that all successful individuals carry a substantial excess liability policy, particularly since their assets may make them targets for frivolous lawsuits.
-With Nationwide Private Client, you can extend your coverage to provide more resources to protect your reputation and assets in the event that you are sued.
+At Kelly Klee, we recommend that all successful individuals carry a substantial excess liability policy, particularly since their assets may make them targets for frivolous lawsuits.
+You can actually extend your coverage to provide more resources to protect your reputation and assets in the event that you are sued.

-With a Nationwide Private Client personal excess protection endorsement, you will receive up to $250,000 in expanded defense coverage so that your personal legal counsel can consult with the expert legal team provided by Nationwide Private Client for a covered liability incident.
-This extra coverage allows you to have a trusted advisor on the case to assist with the investigation and defense of the suit or claim, which can provide great comfort during a difficult time.
+With a personal excess protection endorsement, you will receive up to $250,000 in expanded defense coverage so that your personal legal counsel can consult with the expert legal team provided by our carriers for a covered liability incident.
+This extra coverage allows you to have a trusted advisor on the case to assist with the investigation and defense of the suit or claim, providing great comfort during a difficult time.
 This coverage is in addition to your excess liability policy limits, which are available in higher amounts to protect your unique financial situation.